kongd/hackpack-goblue/README.md

 # hackpack-goblue

 Simple program that scrolls "Go Blue!" on an LED matrix.
-Based off of sample pre-loaded code.
+Based off of sample code from Twilio.

 Built to work with the Hackpack and Arduino kit handed out at Twilio Signal 2015.
 More information on the hackpack can be found [here](https://www.twilio.com/blog/2015/05/how-to-build-your-own-hackpack.html)